People started singing the praises of Pokhara to me almost immediately after I arrival in Nepal.

 What I Liked About Pokhara

-Colorful rowboats on a pristine lake are the iconic image Pokhara, so that was what I set out in search of just before the sun rose on my first morning in the city.
+Colorful rowboats on a pristine lake are the iconic image of Pokhara, so that was what I set out in search of just before the sun rose on my first morning in the city, when I made my way to Phewa Tal.
 While I indeed found the boats (and, for what it’s worth, a very chummy canine friend), I also found a lake that was incredibly polluted, and incredibly crowded with tourists (mostly Nepalis, but tourists just the same) at a very early hour of the morning.

-I mentioned Davis Falls (which I’ve seen alternatively referred to as Devis Falls and Devi’s Falls), named for a Swiss tourist who feel into them and died long before I was born.
+I mentioned Davis Falls (which I’ve seen alternatively referred to as Devis Falls and Devi’s Falls), named for a Swiss tourist who fell into them and died long before I was born.
 The good news is that the falls are within the city, and are a quick taxi ride (or slightly less quick walk) away from anywhere you might be.
 The bad news is that they’re covered by a metal fence, completely inundated with tourists and the grounds around them are poorly maintained.
+Is Pokhara worth visiting?
+Not if this is why you’ve decided to come.

 Even worse, the area around the falls does them little favors, at least not in terms of tourist attractions.
 (I did enjoy the Robotic Buddha Museum, but not because it was spectacular or even really all that good.)
 To be sure, as was the case for Pokhara in general, I derived more pleasure in the vicinity of Davis Falls and the nearby Gupteshwor Cave, which smells like a toilet and isn’t very attractive, and through activities such as spotting wild poinsettias and saying hi to locals.